calgagi/competitive_programming/README.md

 A collection of algorithmic problems that I am doing as preparation for programming competitions, hackathons, interviews, and becoming a better programmer.

-This repository is currently split into three folders:
+This repository is currently split into four folders:
+* Codeforces problems
 * Competitive programming problems
 * Leetcode problems
 * Problems I made for myself (own)